Marmara fasciella

 Human Relevance

-Minor potential significance in forestry due to association with economically important conifers including eastern pine and balsam fir.
+Minor potential significance in forestry due to association with economically important conifers including eastern white pine and balsam fir.
 Not documented as a significant pest.

 Similar Taxa